Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_01_about_python.rst

 The rules for calculating expression values are the same as in mathematics:

 - The power is computed before the other operations.
-If there are multiple sequencing poser operations, they are performed from right to left.
+If there are multiple sequencing power operations, they are performed from right to left.
 - Multiplication, division and remainder operations are applied before addition and subtraction.
 When there are more in a row, they are executed from left to right.
 - When we need a different order of computation, we use parentheses (the part in parentheses is calculated first).